Discover Major Findings Relating to Smoking in Wales

 Smoking in Wales is the portal through which major findings from the Smoking Toolkit Study and other national data are made available to policy makers, clinicians, researchers, journalists and the general public.
 You can keep up to date with our RSS feed or by signing up to our mailing list.

-Trends in electronic cigarette use in Wales
+Trends in vaping in Wales

 Vera Buss, Loren Kock, Robert West, Emma Beard, Dimitra Kale, Jamie Brown